sib-swiss/containers-snakemake-training/docs/course_material/day2/2_introduction_snakemake.md

 **Exercise:** With this in mind, identify the target you need to use to trigger the execution of `rule second_step`.
 Add the `-F` parameter to the `snakemake` command and execute the workflow.
 What do you see?

-??? info "What does `-F` do?"
+??? info "What do we use `-F/--forceall` here?"
-    The `-F` parameter forces the re-creation of **all outputs** of the workflow.
+    The `-F/--forceall` parameter forces the re-creation of **all outputs** of the workflow.
 It is used here to avoid manually removing files, but it should be used carefully, especially with large workflows which contains a lot of outputs.

 ??? success "Answer"
     * To trigger the execution of the second rule, you need to use `results/second_step.txt` as target.
 The command is:
     ```
-    snakemake --cores 1 -F results/second_step.txt
+    snakemake -c 1 -F results/second_step.txt
     ```
     * You should now see Snakemake execute the two rules and produce both targets/outputs: to generate the output `results/second_step.txt`, Snakemake requires the input `results/first_step.txt`.
 Before the workflow is executed, this file does not exist, therefore, Snakemake looks for a rule that generates `results/first_step.txt`, here the rule `first_step`.
 The process is then repeated for `first_step`.
 In this case, the rule does not require any input, so all dependencies are resolved, and Snakemake can generate the DAG